orireiter/wikimapia_json/README.md

 ---
 ## Configuration
 The configuration files in this project are the __docker-compose.yml__ (which will usually work fine without modification), and the __.env__ (which also should work).
+You may wish to change the TOR_SWITCH_IP_EVERY field in corellation to the scraping source you've chosen.
+* __API__ \
+    Scraping with the api may give better info, with the chance of being slower.
+    __It requires an ip switch every 3 requests to not get blocked.__
+* __HTML__ \
+    Scraping with the html will give less information, but requires less ip changes.
+    __The recommended ip switches are after 20 requests.__